hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/706_scc_xxi.md

 take care that you do not swerve an inch from the ideal.
 Never lose heart.
 In eating, dressing, or lying, in singing or playing, in enjoyment or disease, always manifest the highest moral courage.
-Then only will you attain the grace of Mahâshakti, the Divine Mother.
+Then only will you attain the grace of Mahāshakti, the Divine Mother.

 Disciple: Sir, at times I am overcome by low spirits, I don't know how.